bcgov/platform-developer-docs/grant-user-access-openshift.md

 content owner: Cailey Jones
 ---

-# Request new user access to OpenShift
+# Grant user access in OpenShift

 The OCIO Enterprise DevOps branch manages access to the the OpenShift platform.
 The platform provides platform and namespace-level access control.
 Access to the platform requires certain prerequisites and mechanisms to grant access.
 Information on namespace-level access is described [here](./bc-government-organizations-in-github.md).